英文字典中文字典

 • Lydia | Anatolia, History, Map | Britannica

-Lydia, ancient land of western Anatolia, extending east from the Aegean Sea and occupying the valleys of the Hermus and Cayster rivers The Lydians were said to be the originators of gold and silver coins
+Lydia, ancient land of western Anatolia, extending east from the Aegean Sea and occupying the valleys of the Hermus and Cayster rivers The Lydians were said to be the originators of gold and silver coins During their brief hegemony over Asia Minor from the middle of the 7th to the middle of the

 • Lydia - World History Encyclopedia

-Lydia was a region of western Asia Minor which prospered due to its natural resources and position on trading routes between the Mediterranean and Asia The Kingdom of Lydia flourished in the 7th and 6th centuries BCE and expanded to its greatest extent during the reign of Croesus, famed for his great wealth
+Lydia was a region of western Asia Minor which prospered due to its natural resources and position on trading routes between the Mediterranean and Asia The Kingdom of Lydia flourished in the 7th and

-The Lydians of ancient Anatolia were pivotal in history as originators of coinage and exceptionally wealthy under King Croesus Their dynamic culture thrived from the 7th century BC alongside Greek cities, benefiting from fertile lands and strategic trade locations
+The Lydians of ancient Anatolia were pivotal in history as originators of coinage and exceptionally wealthy under King Croesus Their dynamic culture thrived from the 7th century BC alongside Greek cities, benefiting from fertile lands and strategic trade locations Influenced by Greek mythology and religion, the Lydians were noted for their luxurious lifestyle, artistry, and innovation

 • Lydia, Lydians - Encyclopedia. com